Kylir/timer-ht16k33-8x8-led-matrix/README.md

 ## Build the project

+This project uses avrdude and avr-gcc.
+The makefile is tailored for an ATMega328 running at 16 Mhz flashed by a usbtiny programmer.

 + Clone the repo: `git clone ` and go into the directory.

 + Connect the LED matrix to the microcontroller using the I2C clock and data pins.